 Three Years Battling the Trump Administration’s Attacks on Our Health and Environment

-Federal courts have checked some of the Trump administration’s worst environmental attacks, but harm continues
+A special report describing how federal courts have checked some of the Trump administration’s worst environmental attacks, but harm continues.

 → Despite hard-fought victories, the administration’s efforts to attack environmental and safety protections continue unabated.